simon-kloker/simon-kloker.github.io/_pages/about.md

   - /about.html
 ---

-Simon Kloker is a professional with a background in artificial intelligence, data science, and development cooperation.
-He has been associated with Ndejje University in Uganda as a consultant in development cooperation.
-His work spans various domains including AI, data economics, crowd intelligence, and non-addictive information systems.
-He has also contributed to research and publications in these fields.
+I am a professional with a background in artificial intelligence, data science, and development cooperation.

+My work spans various domains including AI, data economics, crowd intelligence, and non-addictive information systems.
+I have also contributed to research and publications.

+You can find further information in my [CV]({{ site.baseurl }}/cv/).